arizvisa/ida-minsc/docs/static/install.rst

 It is recommended by the author that the user use :py:func:`help` to explore these modules when trying to identify certain aspects of functionality that the user may want to use when querying their database or scripting different parts of IDA.
+The names of these modules and the functions within try to group functionality within the context that they're used and attempt to use names that can be referenced in proper english.
+The namining of these functions are of course debatable, and if you believe something should be named differently or another alias should be included, please contact the author.

 ---------------------------------------
 Help with scripting or reporting issues
 ---------------------------------------

 There is a wiki that is hosted at the plugin's repository page [:ref:`1<usage-references>`] which may contain more information that might be worth reading.
-If you have any questions about scripting parts of your reverse-engineering session [:ref:`2<usage-references>`] or issues that may need to be reported [:ref:`3<usage-references>`], please do not hestitate to ask.
+If you have any questions about scripting parts of your reverse-engineering session [:ref:`2<usage-references>`] or issues that may need to be reported [:ref:`3<usage-references>`], please do not hesitate to ask.

 .. _usage-references: